mmlabs-mindmaze/mmpack/README.md

 (Hence, typing _mmpack run_ is to some extent similar to mounting an extension to the root filesystem).

-Again, wrt the above example,
+Again, with respect to the above example,

 ``` bash
 mmpack --prefix=j run #  enters prefix j environment